natecraddock/ziglua/docs.md

 ## Build Documentation

-When integrating ziglua into your projects, the following three statements are required:
+When integrating ziglua into your projects, the following two statements are required:

 1. `@import()` the `build.zig` file
-2. `addPackagePath` the ziglua api
+2. `addPackage()` the ziglua api
-3. `ziglua.link()` the library with your executable

 Note that this _must_ be done after setting the target and build mode, otherwise ziglua will not know that information.